 Maison Fournaise: one of the oldest guinguettes near Paris

-Nestled in Chatou, on the Île des Impressionnistes, this former hotel-restaurant listed as a Monument Historique houses a charming restaurant overlooking the wild Seine.
+Nestled in Chatou, on the island of the Impressionists, this former hotel-restaurant listed as a Monument Historique houses a charming restaurant overlooking the wild Seine.
 More surprisingly, you’ll discover a veritable museum retracing the history of the site, but also of canoeing, one of the first modern water-based leisure activities.

-Sadly, this place of celebration and sharing went into serious decline, closing in the 20th century.
-It wasn’t until the late ’80s that Chatou town council decided to restore the premises to their former glory.
+Unfortunately, this place of celebration and sharing went into serious decline, to the point of closing in the XXᵉ century.
+It wasn’t until the late 80s that Chatou town council decided to restore the premises, and they returned to their former splendor.

-Get ready to step back in time, in a charming, relaxing setting far from the hustle and bustle of Paris.
+Right now, with the warm weather just around the corner, it’s the perfect time to sip a homemade lemonade or enjoy a strawberry meringue tart under the shade of the pergola… Get ready to step back in time, in a charming and relaxing setting, far from the hustle and bustle of Paris.
 A magnificent restaurant that we highly recommend.

 📍 Location: 3 rue du bac – Ile des Impressionnistes, 78400 Chatou